-The 1924 dime value is at a minimum of $2.05 - the price of silver it contains.
+The 1924 dime value is at a minimum of $1.83 helped by the price of silver it contains.
 However these old Mercury dimes are avidly collected today and many are valued higher.

 First, worth a premium are the elusive mint marked dimes, struck at the Denver and San Francisco mints, these two have the highest value of the three mints producing coins in 1924.
 Dimes struck at Philadelphia although not as valuable as the Denver and San Francisco coins are still popular when found in higher grades.

 Next, affecting your 1924 dime value is its state of preservation.
 The majority of these old dimes are heavily circulated and worn, lacking many of the original details.
 The "Uncirculated" 1924 dime pictured, is a $150 coin because of condition and a "D" mintmark but importantly it would make a nice addition to any Mercury dime collection.

 The value chart details how much your 1924 dime is worth, highlighting the different values depending on the amount of wear, and mintmarks.
 Below the chart are descriptions of the mintmark location and how to judge the condition of your old dime.

 |Condition of Coin|